 Introducing the KPI Summary Report

-The KPI Summary report provides a high level overview of key information about your portfolio.
-It is found under Reports > General Reports Tab > KPI Summary Report (in the grey performance section).
+The KPI Summary report provides a high-level overview of key information about your portfolio.
+To generate this report click Reports > General Reports Tab > KPI Summary Report (in the grey performance section).

 It features the ability to compare two periods against one another.
 If the period selected is in the past then the report will reflect what was true at the end of that period even if it then changed the next day.
 For example, if I set up a property with the type as 'Apartment' on the 30th of March and then realised on the 2nd of April that it should have actually been set to 'Unit', the report will reflect that property as an 'Apartment' for the month of March.

 You can also compare the current period, even if it is not yet complete.
-Making a change in the system will be reflected on the report the next time you run it.
+Making a change in the system will be reflected in the report the next time you run it.

 Detailed Explanation of the Property Metrics

 This will show all the managements and tenancies they have been marked as won and lost.

 This is simply the total number of active properties.

 This is the total of properties by each usage type of which there are three (Commercial, Residential and Mixed).
 If you have 0 of one of these types it is simply not displayed on the report.
 The total of these 3 types should always add up to the total number of properties above.